Born in the Purple

 The joy of Constantine's birth was short-lived.
 Emperor Leo VI died just seven months later, in May 913, leaving his three-year-old brother Alexander as regent for the infant Constantine.
 Alexander immediately moved to delegitimize Constantine's claim, declaring him illegitimate due to the controversial fourth marriage.

-The narrative unfolds through multiple perspectives:
+The narrative unfolds through multiple perspectives.

 From the view of Empress Zoe, suddenly stripped of power and forced to flee the palace with her infant son, the situation was desperate.
 She sought protection in the Hagia Sophia, surrounded by loyal supporters who saw her as the guardian of legitimate succession.